CAcertOrg/cacert-infradocs/docs/systems/wiki.rst

 Apache is configured using files in :file:`/etc/apache2` integrating the MoinMoin wiki using `mod_wsgi`.

-.. todo:: more comprehensive Apache configuration documentation for :doc:`wiki`
+.. todo:: more comprehensive Apache configuration documentation for wiki

 Changes
 =======